x-kiana/nextflow_pipeline/README.md

 * Reading data from spreadsheet
   * Prior to any processes being called, each row of the provided sample sheet is read into a tuple (an example sample sheet has been provided)
   * This avoids the need to reset params every time you want to process an individual with a different ID and file path.
+  * Additionally, the initial CREATE_PED module creates each family's .ped files using the spreadsheet
 * Mapping and converting
   * map raw data to create the .sam files for each individual in the sample sheet
   * convert the .sam files to binary (.bam), sort (.sorted.bam), and index (.sorted.bam.bai)